unitycatalog/unitycatalog/api/Apis/StagingTablesApi.md

 Create a staging table

     Creates a new staging table instance.
+This table must be committed to a regular table before it can be used.

 ### Parameters